sindrets/atom-title-bar-replacer/README.md

 ![Showcase of the replacer](http://i.imgur.com/s4wUu5M.gif)

 This package is aimed mostly at Windows users, as the native Windows title bar doesn't really go well with Atom's UI design.
 This title bar replacer adds a functional custom title bar, that lets you move, scale, and utilize Aero-snap features.
 It also adds a custom application menu that is somewhat more intelligent in terms of design.
-The default behaviour of the title bar and application menu is to choose colours based on the theme you are currently using.
-However, most of the colours can be customized in the settings, and the menu can also be hidden.
+The default behaviour of the title bar and application menu is to choose colors based on the theme you are currently using.
+However, most of the colors can be customized in the settings, and the menu can also be hidden.

 ## Installation